AbirHossainDevOps/ansible-project/README.md

 ## Library project deployment automation

 The project requires us to make use of jenkins and ansible to deploy an web application and implement a continuous integration and continuous deployment pipeline.
-So for my project I used a public repository from github-[Online Library Management System PHP](https://github.com/kumarpandule/Online-Library-Management-System-PHP.git)
+So for my project I used a public repository from github- [Online Library Management System PHP](https://github.com/kumarpandule/Online-Library-Management-System-PHP.git)

 This project was forked for my projects use.